 Later they came via North Africa to Spain – and form there in 1765 to America and California.

-Dates are rich in fiber and thus support the digestive system.
-They are good for lowering cholesterol and have a high iron content useful in anemia.
+Dates are rich in fibre and thus support the digestive system.
+They are good for lowering cholesterol and have a high iron content useful in anaemia.
 Dates are also rich in potassium which helps maintain a healthy nervous system.

 Dates are also a good source of selenium.
 Selenium is an antioxidant that supports the function of the thyroid and the immune system.